DarkForte/LowPoly/docs/README.md

 ![](jump-flooding.PNG)

 This algorithm is very GPU friendly since we can parallel the computation by each pixel.
-We can map each pixel to a thread on GPU, and each thread looks at the eight neighbors and update their owner point.
-There will be no contention if we use double buffers to implement this algorithm, since the updating process is fully synchronous.
+We can map each pixel to a thread on GPU, and each thread looks at the eight neighbors and update their owner points.
+Each step size requires a kernel launch, so there will be $\log{N}$ kernel launches where $N$ is the larger size of the picture.
+We use double buffers to implement this algorithm, since the updating process is fully synchronous.
+There is no contention in this algorithm.

 ### Generating Triangles

 After getting the VG, there is a neat trick to generate the triangle mesh in a fully parallel way.
 It turns out that the pixel map is sufficient to construct the triangles.
-Specifically, our task is find a 2x2 square in the pixel map that has 3 or 4 different owners.
+Specifically, our task is find 2x2 squares in the pixel map that have 3 or 4 different owners.
 A square of 3 owners suggests those 3 regions intersect here, so one triangle should be generated to connect the 3 regions.
 Similarly, a square of 4 owners suggests there should be two triangles to connect the 4 regions.
 Here is an illustration of this process.
 The number in the pixel refers to the number of owners in the 2x2 square.

 ![](generating-triangles.PNG)

-Since we cannot dynamically add triangles in CUDA, constructing the triangle mesh is a two step process.
+Since we cannot dynamically add triangles in CUDA, constructing the triangle mesh is a two step process:

-First, we compute the total number of the triangles, and assign each pixel with their triangle index.
-This can be done by mapping each pixel to a thread, and each pixel checks itself and the three pixels on its right, bottom and bottom-right.
+First, we compute the total number of the triangles, and assign each pixel with their triangle indices.
+This can be done by mapping each pixel to a thread, then each pixel checks itself and the three pixels on its right, bottom and bottom-right.
 If the total number of different owners is 3, then mark the pixel as 1; or if it is 4, them mark the pixel as 2.
 Otherwise it is 0.

 After that, we produce an exclusive scan to get the prefix sum of the pixel map.
 The exclusive scan gives the total number of triangles and the index of each pixel.
 For example, if prefix_sum[pixel_A] = 10, and prefix_sum[pixel_next_to_pixel_A] = 12, we know that pixel_A has two triangles: the 10th and the 11th.
 We use `thrust::exclusive_scan` to carry out this process.

 At last, we allocate an array whose length is equal to the number of triangles, then launch another kernel in which every pixel puts their triangle to the corresponding indices.

-The whole process in generating triangles does not involve any contention, since all information a pixel relies on is the pixel map generated in the previous step.
+The whole process in generating triangles does not contain any contention, since all information a pixel relies on is the pixel map generated in the previous step.

 ### Rendering

+(Todo)

+### Side Notes

+* It is worth noting that our algorithm is especially suitable for generating low poly arts instead of computing general Delaunay Triangulation.
+Computing DT in this methods requires additional steps on mapping the points to a fixed sized texture, restoring the mapped points to their original coordinates, handling missing points, and flip edges that violates Delaunay properties.
+Fortunately, generating low poly arts essentially has a texture and all points are on the texture from the very beginning, so it is unnecessary to map the points, which reduces a lot of trouble.
+* Jump-Flooding algorithm does not always produce perfect Voronoi Graphs.
+It can sometimes produce "islands" like the following situation.
+However, it rarely happens and we never observed it crashing the output picture during experiments, so we did not include the step that fixes the islands.
+This can also be done by parallel pixel examination.
+* Sometimes our output picture will have some missing triangles on edges (like the output image of the first picture in the report).
+In order to fix the edges, a standard way is to transfer the image back to CPU and fit a convex hull of all the points.
+However, we think it is unnecessary because small missing triangles does not hurt the output quality much, but transferring it back and fit a convex hull will significantly increase the computation time.

 ## Results